 The un-remarried surviving spouse of such a disabled ex-service member who, on the date of the disabled ex-service member's death, had been married to the disabled ex-service member for at least five years is also entitled to the exemption.

 Filing Instructions for the $5,000 Disabled Veteran Exemption: You must present a certificate from the U.S. Government or U.S. Department of Veterans Affairs, along with a signed request for the exemption and proof of Florida residence to our office.
 There is no additional application or form to fill out.
 This can be handled in person, by mail, by e-mail or by fax if filing on time.
 If filing late, you must appear in person.

 3. Exemption for Permanent and Totally Disabled Veterans:

 This law is outlined in Florida Statute 196.081.
 Any honorably discharged veteran with service-connected total and permanent disability is entitled to exemption on real estate used and owned as a homestead, less any portion thereof used for commercial purposes.
 Persons entitled to this exemption must have been a permanent resident of this state as of January 1 of the year of assessment.
 Under certain circumstances the benefit of this exemption can carry over to the veteran's spouse in the event of their death.
 Consult your appraiser for details.

 Filing Instructions for the Permanent and Totally Disabled Veterans Exemption

 If filing for the first time, please submit proof of your service-connected disability, such as a letter from the U.S. Government or U.S. Department of Veterans Affairs, to the Property Appraiser's Office in your county of residence.

-THANK YOU for your service to our country!
+for your service to our country!